jeremyjesusowens/SkylightCropping/README.md

 ## Why this exists

 Skylight digital frames don't cleanly display 16:9 photos unless you feed them a *mix* of aspect ratios for the frame to arrange together.
-With a uniform library that never happens — the frame letterboxes or awkwardly crops every shot.
+With a uniform library that never happens — the frame letterboxes every shot.

 All my photos come from a Micro Four Thirds camera (a 4:3 sensor), so every image needs cropping to 16:9 before it looks right on the frame.
-Doing that by hand for hundreds of bird and wildlife photos — and keeping the subject well-framed each time — was tedious.
+Doing that by hand for thousands of bird and wildlife photos — and keeping the subject well-framed each time — was tedious.
 So I automated it: Claude looks at each photo, finds the subject, and crops to a clean 16:9 that actually keeps the animal in frame.

 ---